 Take our free Henry Huggins checklist to your local library!

-Beverly Cleary, the Newbery Award-winning author of more than 30 books, is best known for her wildly popular books about Ramona Quimby.
-But long before Ramona starred in her own series, Cleary was penning tales about an adventurous boy named Henry Huggins.
+Beverly Cleary is a well-loved Newbery Award-winning author of more than 30 books, including the wildly popular Ramona Quimby series and a delightful series featuring a motorcycle-riding mouse named Ralph S. Mouse.
+But long before Ramona and Ralph starred in their own series, Cleary was penning tales about an adventurous boy named Henry Huggins.
 In fact, Henry Huggins, published in 1950, was Cleary’s very first book.
 It was followed by five more Henry books over the next fourteen years.

 As with the Ramona books, the Henry books are set in the fictional world of Klickitat Street, during a picturesque era that transcends time.
 Ramona and her sister Beezus make frequent appearances throughout the Henry books.
 And fans of Ramona will recall that Henry is a regular character in the Ramona series.
 Over time, the Ramona series eclipsed Henry Huggins in terms of widespread recognition, but the Henry books are charming and humorous, and an absolute delight to read aloud.